PhD in Business Administration

 What I value the most about SBS is its great work environment.
 The PhD is a roller-coaster ride and I think it’s important to be in a community that helps you to finish this journey with joy as well.
 I feel grateful to be a part of this group, as I see myself surrounded by friendly yet ambitious and talented people who are inspiring and bring a positive competition into the group.

-Ian Khrashchevskyi, PhD student at the Finance Section
+Reema Akhtar PhD student at the Marketing Section

 What is your research about?